thepeacockproject/peacockprojectorg/docs/intel.md

 ## Will this work for H2 or H2016?

 Somewhat.
-We are still actively working on support for both games, and you can give it a try, but be warned: there will be bugs.
+We are still actively working on support for both games, and you can give it a try, but be warned: there may be bugs.

 ## Does this in any way affect my official servers profile?